jonallured/jonallured.com/source/posts/2011-12-17-notes-help-you-learn-changing-directories.html.md

 ---
+favorite: true
+id: 7
 title: Notes Help You Learn; Changing Directories
-favorite: true
 ---

 I read about [the value of taking notes][notes] and was inspired to try taking